hugofrelin/camoe/README.md

 # Repository content

 ## The Model
-CAMoE.py contains the classes CAMoE_GNN and CAMoE_GNN_Layer, which are the CAMoE implementation.
+`CAMoE.py` contains the classes `CAMoE_GNN` and `CAMoE_GNN_Layer`, which make up the CAMoE implementation.

 ## Utils
-utils.py, train_utils_graph_classification.py and train_utils_node_classification.py contain helper functions used to split data, train and evaluate the models.
+`utils.py`, `train_utils_graph_classification.py` and `train_utils_node_classification.py` contain helper functions used to split data, train and evaluate the models.

 ## Data and helper files
-The directories data, expData and organ_data contains the preprocessed datasets used in benchmarking the CAMoE-GNNs.
-These datasets can be loaded using TUDatasetWithTopFeatures.py, PlanetoidWithTopFeatures.py, PlanarSATPairsDatasetWithTopFeatures.py and organ_data_with_top_features.py.
+The directories `data/`, `expData/` and `organ_data/` contains the preprocessed datasets used in benchmarking the CAMoE-GNNs.
+These datasets can be loaded using `TUDatasetWithTopFeatures.py`, `PlanetoidWithTopFeatures.py`, `PlanarSATPairsDatasetWithTopFeatures.py` and `organ_data_with_top_features.py`.
 The first three are adjusted implementations of data loading classes originally from: [TUDataset](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/datasets/tu_dataset.html#TUDataset), [Planetoid](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/datasets/planetoid.html#Planetoid)and [PlanarSATPairsDataset](https://github.com/ralphabb/GNN-RNI/blob/main/PlanarSATPairsDataset.py).
 They are altered so they support precomputed Node Centrality Features.
 The organ data is from [MedMNIST](https://medmnist.com/).

 Below is an overview of the graph classification datasets used in benchmarking.
 | Dataset      | MUTAG                  | PROTEINS               | EXP                    | CEXP                   |